mit-plv/bedrock2/ArtifactEvaluation.md

  1d0:	00008067                ret
 ```

-It starts by decrementing the stackpointer and saving the modified registers.
+It starts by decrementing the stack pointer and saving the modified registers.
 Note the load-word instruction on line 178: It loads from the hardcoded address `0x10024000 + 76_dec`, which is `Ox1002404c`, which you can find in the source code of `spi_read` in `bedrock2/src/bedrock2Examples/SPI.v`:

 ```